I Want To...

-Johns Hopkins Lifeline has dedicated emergency vehicle operators and paramedics to provide care to patients who do not require a Registered Nurse for transport but do require cardiac and medical monitoring.
-These personnel are employed by Lifestar Response (www.accessontime.com) and provide staffing for our ground BLS and ALS ambulances.
-They follow the medical direction of the Johns Hopkins medical control physician and protocols set forth by the Maryland Institute of Emergency Medical Services Systems (www.miemss.org).
-Our paramedics and EMT’s attend the same continuing education classes offered for our critical care nurses which assures the highest level of service and care to the patient.
+Johns Hopkins Lifeline has dedicated emergency medical technicians (EMTs) and paramedics to provide care for patients who require some level of medical monitoring.
+These personnel, who are employed by Lifestar Response, provide staffing for our ground basic life support (BLS) and advanced life support (ALS) ambulances.
+Medical direction is provided by a Johns Hopkins medical control physician and protocols set forth by the Maryland Institute for Emergency Medical Services Systems.
+Our paramedics and EMTs attend routine continuing education classes.

 - Lower extremity fractures

 - Discharges to home and sub-acute care facilities (nursing homes)